keacore/02a_brush_up_week/README.md

 This week there is no formal teachings, but instead you should use the time on getting up to date with a few topics you have been woorking with somewhere in the last 3 semesters of your education.

 The reason why you should be able to use these topics is that  we will work with these technologies a lot this semester, and there is not any dirrect teachings in this (since you already have had these teachings on 2nd or 3rd semester).

+** You will be needing theese skills next week when you do the first mandatory assignment. **

 The areas you should look into is: